rgeraldporter/faxanadu-patcher/README.md

 target/release/faxanadu_patcher roms/Faxanadu.nes roms/FaxanduPatched.nes
 ```

+You can add `--ips` at the end to also generate an IPS patch file.

 Right now it's a whole bunch of patches that are turned on and off by commenting out patch commands in main.rs and elsewhere.

 ## Plans